1910 History, Fun Facts and Trivia

 The Great Fire of 1910 (aka Idaho Big Burn or The Big Blowup) in the western US was the size of the state of Connecticut.
-It spanned from eastern Washington to western Montana and 3 million acres were burned.
-87 people were killed.
+It spanned from eastern Washington to western Montana, and 3 million acres were burned.
+Eighty-seven people were killed.

 In England, an explosion at the Wellington Coal Mine near Manchester killed 137 people.

-The Great Illusion by Norman Angell, , a best selling British book published in 1910 that claimed future major wars were unlikely because it would unprofitably disrupt the commerce and credit between nations.
+The Great Illusion by Norman Angell, a best-selling British book published in 1910, claimed future major wars were unlikely because they would unprofitably disrupt commerce and credit between nations.

 The Population of Manhattan peaked in 1910, at 2,331,542.
 It is lower today.

 Twenty Years at Hull-House by Jane Addams

 Total US Population: 92,228,496

 World Series Champions: Philadelphia Athletics